Lyndir/MasterPassword/platform-independent/c/README.md

 # Native CLI

-This is a command-line terminal interface to the Master Password standard implementation.
+The CLI is a command-line terminal interface to the Master Password standard implementation.

 To use the app, you'll first need to build it, then install it into your system's PATH.

+Start by changing into the CLI application directory:

+    cd cli

 ## Building